grant programs

 “A thriving community is more than just what’s seen on the surface, it’s also what is not immediately visible,” said Your New Bedford’s Project Director Peter Lonelle Walker.
 “The New Bedford that visitors see, particularly in our revitalized historic downtown, is fueled by the influence, expression and culture of the communities and neighborhoods that lie outside the tourist map.
 It’s harder to connect right now, and our goal was to create a platform that empowers and showcases our communities and neighborhoods, celebrating the contributions we and our neighbors have made and will continue to make.”

-Wicked Cool Places ARPA Grant Program Guidelines
+Wicked Cool Places Grant Program Guidelines

-Placekeeping: “The active care and maintenance of a place and its social fabric by the people who live and work there.
+• Placekeeping: “The active care and maintenance of a place and its social fabric by the people who live and work there.
 It is not just preserving buildings but keeping the cultural memories associated with a locale alive, while supporting the ability of local people to maintain their way of life as they choose.”
 USDAC

-Placemaking: “With community-based participation at its center, an effective placemaking process capitalizes on a local community’s assets, inspiration, and potential, and it results in the creation of quality public spaces that contribute to people’s health, happiness, and well being.”
+• Placemaking: “With community-based participation at its center, an effective placemaking process capitalizes on a local community’s assets, inspiration, and potential, and it results in the creation of quality public spaces that contribute to people’s health, happiness, and well-being.”
 Project for Public Spaces

-• Be based within New Bedford, MA
+1. Be based within New Bedford, MA.

 History of Wicked Cool Places:

 This grant was originally created in 2019 with funding by the City of New Bedford’s Arts, Culture and Tourism Fund, with additional support by Bristol County Savings Bank.
-Funding from 2022 to 2024 is provided by the City of New Bedford’s ARPA/American Rescue Plan Act, supported by federal award number SLFRP1067 awarded to the City of New Bedford by the U.S. Department of the Treasury, with additional support from the City’s Arts, Culture, and Tourism Fund, Arts Midwest, Barr Foundation, Bristol County Savings Bank, MassDevelopment/TDI, Mass Cultural Council, New Bedford Local Cultural Council, New England Foundation for the Arts, and SouthCoast Community Foundation.
+Funding from 2022 to 2024 was provided by the City of New Bedford’s ARPA/American Rescue Plan Act, supported by federal award number SLFRP1067 awarded to the City of New Bedford by the U.S. Department of the Treasury, with additional support from the City’s Arts, Culture, and Tourism Fund, Barr Foundation, Bristol County Savings Bank, Mass Cultural Council, New Bedford Cultural Council, and SouthCoast Community Foundation.

 In February 2024, the following projects were awarded a Wicked Cool Places ARPA Grant: